 Methodology

 The chosen methodology for achieving the project aims is to build multiple classifiers and NN models, train them using a section of the dataset and test them on unseen data from the dataset.
 I have made use of Python 3.10 for the implementation of the entirety of this project.
-I made this decision because there is a wide range of DL libraries available to be used with Python.
-This decision was reinforced by Keras and TensorFlow being built for Python programming.
-These libraries provide powerful tools for building NN models, which is essential to this project.
-Additionally, all the previous work referenced in the literature review (section 1.3) makes use of Python for implementation, which reinforces my decision.
+I made this decision because a wide range of DL libraries can be used with Python.
+Furthermore, this decision was reinforced by Keras and TensorFlow being built for Python programming.
+These libraries provide potent tools for building NN models, which is essential to this project.
+Additionally, all the previous work referenced in the literature review (section 1.3) uses Python for implementation, reinforcing my decision.

 Implementation